 Almost 90% of the global trade relies on the international shipping industry, with over 50,000 merchant ships from 150 nations propelling the business.
 While these are promising figures, they also translate to a confusing plethora of options and legalities for small businesses and newbies willing to sell their products overseas.
 The prospects of exploring new territories and expanding the global footprint ropes in a large number of businesses into the Impex arena each year.
-To make the decision-making process simple, we came up with this informative piece of content on international shipping.
+To make the decision-making process simple, we came up with this informative piece of content on international shipping, which is also a crucial part of shipping management.
 Read the article to learn more about the subject, including the guidelines, tips, and best practices:

 International Shipping Process Initiation

 The category selection during documentation impacts the speed, costs, taxes, and compliance.
 Also, the category for your goods doesn’t need to be the same in both the place of origin and the place where it is exported to.
 You should also cross-check for any hazard related listing of your products.
 Only chemicals and explosives don’t need to fall under such categories.
 Certain medicines and food products require certification for getting imported and exported.
 You can also consult your courier provider since they can guide better about the particulars.

 Treat the process of writing the receiver’s address as a comprehensive one.
 When international shipping is concerned, write the details as extensively as possible.
 Write down your contact details, company details, receiver’s company address, and contact information.
 Writing the details in the local language is highly recommended.
 Also, you can add a QR code on the packaging for easing the process.
 The reason behind spending time and efforts on this part is the fact that getting your goods held at customs or compromising deliverability hurts your firm on multiple fronts.
 This includes the short term financial loss and the loss of reputation in the long term.
 It will also save you from hiring the services of third-party mediators in the concerned country.